qgis/QGIS-Documentation/docs/user_manual/style_library/label_settings.rst

 This also allows only certain placements to be used, so e.g. for coastal features you can prevent labels being placed over the land.

-The |radioButtonOn| :guilabel:`Around point` setting places the label in an equal radius (set in :guilabel:`Distance`) circle around the feature.
+The :guilabel:`Around point` setting places the label in an equal radius (set in :guilabel:`Distance`) circle around the feature.
 The placement of the label can even be constrained using the :guilabel:`Quadrant` option.

-With the |radioButtonOn| :guilabel:`Offset from point`, labels are placed at a fixed offset from the point feature.
+With the :guilabel:`Offset from point`, labels are placed at a fixed offset from the point feature.
 You can select the :guilabel:`Quadrant` in which to place your label.
 You are also able to set the :guilabel:`Offset X,Y` distances between the points and their labels and